nodejs/node/doc/api/process.md

 not abort.

-To unset the capture function, `process.setUncaughtExceptionCaptureCallback(null)` may be used.
-Calling this method with a non-`null` argument while another capture function is set will throw an error.
+To unset the capture function, `process.setUncaughtExceptionCaptureCallback(owner, null)` may be used.

-Using this function is mutually exclusive with using the deprecated [`domain`][] built-in module.

 ## process.stderr